Shopify/better-html/README.md

 ## ERB Interpolation Safety Tester

-In addition to this runtime validation, this gem provides test helpers that makes it easy to write a test to assert `.to_json` is used in every script tag and every html attribute which end up being executed as javascript (onclick and similar).
+In addition to runtime validation, this gem provides test helpers that makes it easy to write a test to assert `.to_json` is used in every script tag and every html attribute which end up being executed as javascript (onclick and similar).
 The main goal of this helper is to assert that Ruby data translates into Javascript